Luminosity-Dependent Assembly Bias of Central Galaxies from Weak Lensing and Clustering: Methodology

 \section{Methodology}

 In this work, we measured the excess surface density (ESD) of the sample using galaxy-galaxy lensing and also their projected auto-correlation functions.
 Here, we present our methodology, including the model for ESD and the measurements for both the ESD and the clustering.
+We assume a Planck 2018 cosmology \citep{Planck2020} in the model.